 Research to eliminate baldness

 The team took hair and whiskers cells from the mice and cultured them in the lab alongside other ingredients.
-After testing 220 different combinations, the researchers found that one type of collagen associated with five factors leads to the highest rate of stem cell amplification in the shortest period of time.
+After testing 220 different new combinations, the researchers found that one type of collagen associated with five factors leads to the highest rate of stem cell amplification in the shortest period of time.

 The team discovered the validity of Itgβ5, a specific marker on stem cells grown for testing.
 These hair regrowth stem cells seem to work like the latest.

-"Our culture system establishes a method for the cyclic regeneration of hair follicles from hair follicle stem cells," sayMakoto Takeo e Takashi Tsuji, co-authors of the study.
+"Our culture system establishes a method for cyclical regeneration of hair follicles from hair follicle stem cells," say Makoto Takeo e Takashi Tsuji, co-authors of the study.
 "It will help make hair follicle regeneration therapy a reality in the near future."